- What is the best natural treatment for a fever?

 If you haven’t already done so, you really need to read my previous post about the purpose of a fever.
 Remember: a fever is part of the body’s natural defense system; it has a very important role in helping the immune system to fight infection.
-In homeopathy, we will want to give a remedy to address the root cause of the illness rather than focus on the fever alone.

-Guidelines for alternative management of a fever:
+Guidelines for holistic management of a fever:

 - Be assured that a fever means your child’s immune response is working properly and that their body is fighting infection.
 There’s no need to panic.

 - Observe your child calmly to see what they need.
 A fearful child needs company and reassurance.
 A chilly, shivering child needs warm blankets and a hot water bottle.
 A drowsy child needs to lie down and sleep.

 - Offer drinks, either warm or cold, as they prefer.
 Even drinking a small amount is useful to avoid dehydration.